Picture of Dr. Abimbola Oshin

 Dog siting in a run in a veteinary hospital wearing an Elizabethan collar.

-Post-operative care is critical to ensuring a seamless recuperation following an episioplasty.
-Veterinarians often prescribe antibiotics alongside pain relief medications to manage discomfort and stave off infection, which helps minimize surgical complications.
+Veterinarians often prescribe antibiotics alongside pain-relief medications to manage discomfort and prevent infection, helping minimize surgical complications.
+Pain medication is administered to prevent pain and ensure comfort after surgery.
 Nonsteroidal anti-inflammatory drugs are employed to reduce swelling and ease initial post-surgery pain.

-During recovery, frequent surgical site inspections at home are needed to observe the progression of healing and quickly report any complications that may emerge.
-Ensuring the pet does not undertake heavy exercise and providing a peaceful setting contribute to successful convalescence outcomes.
+During recovery, frequent home surgical site inspections are needed to monitor healing and promptly report any complications that may arise.
+Ensuring the pet does not undertake strenuous exercise and providing a peaceful setting contribute to successful convalescence.
+In some cases, long-term treatment and monitoring may be necessary to prevent recurrence of infection, especially in dogs with underlying conditions such as a recessed vulva.

 Complications